Internships and Service Learning Program

 To fit in with your surroundings, avoid wearing grubby jeans, sweatshirts, and sneakers.
 Nice, fitted clothing is what most people wear.

 Since Argentina is in the Southern Hemisphere, the seasons are the exact opposite of those we experience here in the Northern Hemisphere.
 Overall, Córdoba’s climate is temperate, with distinct dry and rainy seasons.

 Life Outside the Classroom:

-Spanish Studies Abroad wants you to have fun while studying abroad; however, you are expected to meet all of your academic responsibilities.
-Spanish nightlife is probably unlike the social scene you have experienced in the U.S. The Spanish often plan to go out at midnight or later, which is just the start of the evening.
-Many friends you meet will stay out until six or seven in the morning, then go straight to breakfast, and rest during siesta.
+With seven public and private universities, students make up a substantial percentage of Córdoba’s population.
+Not surprisingly, there are lots of options for students’ free time including cafes, pubs, and clubs.
+Spanish Studies wants you to have fun while studying abroad; however, you are expected to meet all of your academic responsibilities.
+Argentine nightlife is probably unlike the social scene you have experienced in the U.S. Argentines often plan to go out at midnight or later, which is just the start of the evening.
+Check out La Voz, a popular website that lists music, theater, and other events currently happening in Córdoba.

 To enhance your cultural experience in Argentina, Spanish Studies Abroad organizes various excursions, study visits and other activities throughout the semester.
 These activities include local day trips as well as overnight excursions to Rosario, Santa Fe, and Parana.
 They are coordinated to enhance your class studies and designed to expand your vision of Argentine arts and culture.

 - The Iglesia de la Compañía, a historic Jesuit church in downtown Córdoba

 - The old rectorado building and the rare book collection of Universidad Nacional de Córdoba